FutureProofHomes/Satellite1-Hardware/README.md

 ## Getting Started

 - [Docs.FutureProofHomes.net](https://docs.futureproofhomes.net) is going live soon.
-- [FutureProofHomes.net](https://futureproofhomes.net) main website is live and more info and stock is coming in soon!
+- [FutureProofHomes.net](https://futureproofhomes.net) main website is live and more info and product stock are coming in soon!

 <!-- This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps. -->